pieaerts/pieaerts/_posts/2018-07-28-10-tips-for-outdoor-and-wildlife-photography.md

   use.</p>
 ---

 ### One of the questions I get asked the most (apart from the obvious gear talk) is what ‘photography tips’ I have for people.
 Therefore I thought it would be nice to list a few.
 Hereby my personal top 10 for improving your outdoor & wildlife photography skills.
-At a later stage I’ll also run one for travel & portrait work.&nbsp;
+At a later stage I’ll also run one for travel & portrait work.

 ## Stop taking about gear